rails/rails/guides/source/caching_with_rails.md

 When initializing the cache, you may use the `:ehcache_config` option to specify the Ehcache config file to use (where the default is "ehcache.xml" in your Rails config directory), and the :cache_name option to provide a custom name for your cache (the default is rails_cache).

 In addition to the standard `:expires_in` option, the `write` method on this cache can also accept the additional  `:unless_exist` option, which will cause the cache store to use Ehcache's `putIfAbsent` method instead of `put`, and therefore will not overwrite an existing entry.
-Additionally, the `write` method supports all of the properties exposed by the "Ehcache Element class":http://ehcache.org/apidocs/net/sf/ehcache/Element.html , including:
+Additionally, the `write` method supports all of the properties exposed by the [Ehcache Element class](http://ehcache.org/apidocs/net/sf/ehcache/Element.html) , including:

 |_.
 Property |_.
 Argument Type |_.
 Description |
 | elementEvictionData | ElementEvictionData | Sets this element's eviction data instance. |